 A Warring States kiln which is cited as the earliest evidence, was excavated in Zhejiang, near today's Shanghai.
 We can be reasonable certain that it was in this region that the dragon kiln type was perfected, and that this took place in the centuries between Han and Tang, meaning in-between 2,200 and 1,300 years ago, and was thereafter adopted as a standard in the ceramic industry in China until modern times.

-During the Song dynasty the war with the invading Mongolian tribes the Imperial court is forced to move to the South of China.
-With that move industrial know-how, talent, capital and a brisk demand follows and encourages the Chinese society to develop fast.
-Technology combined with better logistics and the necessity of trade to provide funds for the military defence, encourage specialization and mass production of for one thing, ceramics.
-At this time some kilns with distinctively specialized products appears.
-The Shiwan wares from Guangdong was one of them while the red pottery from Yixing and the Blanc de Chine from Dehua are two other.
+During the Song dynasty the war with the invading Mongolian tribes the Imperial court was forced to move to the South of China.
+With that move industrial know-how, talent, capital and a brisk demand followed and encouraged the Chinese society to develop fast.
+Technology combined with better logistics and the necessity of trade to provide funds for the military defence, encouraged specialization and mass production of ceramics.
+At this time some kilns with distinctively specialized products that appears.
+The Shiwan wares from Guangdong was one of them while the red pottery from Yixing and the white Blanc de Chine from Dehua also prospered.

 In the production process in this factory, figures were cast in large moulds of plaster of Paris (gypsum) and the finishing touches were then made by expert artists adding details such as hands, fingers, hats and all kinds of sculpture details.
 The figures were then colorfully painted to give it full form.
 A speciality for one unique artist was to make the moulds in which the figures could be cast, since the moulds were based on a sculpture and it needed quite some precision for mould-making, only after which the figures could be massed produced.